Michael Pittman Jr. Player Prop Bets for NFL Week 9 | Indianapolis vs. New York 11/4/2021

 Matchup vs. New York

-- Pittman had 26 receiving yards in one career matchup against the Jets, 41.5 fewer than his receiving yards prop bet over/under for Thursday's game (67.5).
+- Pittman put up 26 receiving yards in his only career matchup against the Jets, 40.5 fewer than his over/under for Thursday's game.

-- Pittman did not have a touchdown catch in that game against the Jets.
+- Pittman did not have a touchdown catch in that outing against the Jets.

-- The Jets are allowing 293.7 passing yards per game this season, the NFL's 29th-ranked pass defense.
+- The 293.7 passing yards the Jets allow per game makes them the NFL's 29th-ranked pass defense this season.

-- With 10 passing TDs conceded this year, the Jets defense is ranked sixth in the NFL.
+- The Jets have given up 10 touchdowns through the air (1.4 per game).
+They are sixth in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Titans, Pittman reeled in 10 passes for 86 yards and scored two touchdowns while being targeted 15 times.
+- Pittman put together an 86-yard performance against the Titans last week on 10 catches while being targeted 15 times and scoring two touchdowns.

-- Over his last three games, Pittman has caught 16 passes on 22 targets for 226 yards and three touchdowns, averaging 75.3 yards per game.
+- During his last three games, Pittman has racked up 226 yards on 16 receptions with three touchdowns, averaging 75.3 yards per game, on 22 targets.

 Pittman's Indianapolis Teammates